Peipsi lake in winterPhoto author: Priidu Saart, Brand Estonia

 Ancient fishing villages and islets

 The traditions of Muhu Island derive from the cargo and merchants passing through, as well as war parties, fortune seekers, and workers.
-This is a place where time rests because nature and traditions have remained much the same over time.
-Coastal folk culture has survived from ancient times to the modern day, welcoming visitors to find refuge on the island.
-Explore the Muhu and take in the authentic village ambience and serene landscape.
+This is a place where time stands still because nature and traditions have remained largely unchanged.
+Coastal folk culture has endured from ancient times to the present, welcoming visitors seeking refuge from the rat race.
+Explore the Muhu and take in the authentic village ambiance and serene landscape.

 What to do on Muhu Island